A look back in time at a moment in law enforcement history

 Senator Herbert R. O’Conor: Alright, next question.

-During the Kefauver Committee hearings, a spotlight had landed on organized crime—allowing Americans to consider the extent to which bribery and manipulation had influenced American businesses, police departments, and politics.
-J. Edgar Hoover acknowledged the findings of the committee, although he resisted using FBI resources to battle organized crime.
-The highly publicized hearings were a wake-up call to law enforcement and caused a shift in priorities to cracking down on the mob and weeding out corruption within local departments.
-The next question was how to do it.
+During the Kefauver Committee hearings, a spotlight had landed on organized crime—allowing Americans to consider the extent to which bribery and manipulation had influenced American businesses, police departments and politics.
+They were a wake-up call to law enforcement and caused a shift in priorities to battling organized crime and weeding out corruption within local departments.
+After years of denial, the hearings compelled FBI director J. Edgar Hoover to admit that America had a problem with organized crime.
+The next question was how to combat it.

 History's Blotter Archive